Uveitis and PsA | MyPsoriasisTeam

 Powered By

-Research has shown that people with severe psoriatic arthritis have an increased risk of uveitis compared to the general population.
+People with severe psoriatic arthritis have an increased risk of uveitis (also known as ocular inflammation) compared to the general population.
 The prevalence of uveitis also tends to be higher in individuals with both psoriasis and PsA or PsA alone than in those with just psoriasis.
-Although it’s a relatively rare complication of psoriatic disease, uveitis is considered very serious.
-Talk to your doctor or rheumatologist if you suspect your PsA is affecting your eyes and vision.

 What Is Uveitis?